Moving to the Netherlands as an expatriate: A multi-ethnic country that welcomes foreigners

 The beers Heineken y Amstel are produced there and are known worldwide, and the stroopwafel is a type of biscuit that is consumed everywhere.
 The bitterballen are a kind of meatballs that are very typical and accompany typical appetizers.
 Meat and vegetable dishes are almost always accompanied by boiled potatoes.
 The broodjes are special sandwiches filled with tasty ingredients such as salmon, prawns or sausages.
 The haring or marinated herring is also very characteristic of the Netherlands and the Kibbeling -fried fish - is delicious at any time of the day.
 A homemade dish is the stamppotwhich consists of a dish of mashed potato and vegetables to which they then add sausages and the erwtensoep is a soup made from peas.

 With a type of oceanic climateThe wind is very present in the Netherlands.
-A damp, cool and mostly cloudy atmosphere characterises the country, so rainfall is heavy and the temperature ranges from 1°C in winter to 22°C in summer.
+Humid, cool and mostly cloudy conditions characterise the weather in the Netherlands.
+MadridThe rainfall is heavy and the temperature ranges from 1°C in winter to 22°C in summer.

 - Netherlands is the English translation of Nederlandwhich is derived from the Dutch term ".Neder-landen"meaning "lowlands".
 The country is so named because of its orographic location, as it is partly below sea level.